amunrarara/cosmetics-company-sample/README.md

 # Get Started

-1. After clining the repo, run `yarn` to install all the dependencies.
+1. After cloning the repo, run `yarn` to install all the dependencies.
     - Not using yarn?
 Delete `yarn.lock`, then run `npm install` instead.
-Or, run `npm install -g yarn` to install yarn (it's debatably better than npm; pick your team, green or blue).
+Or, run `npm install -g yarn` to install yarn.

 2. Run `yarn dev` to start the development server (default http://localhost:3000)

-3. Run `yarn build` to build the project.
+3. Run `yarn build` to build a production version of the project.

 That's it!

-# Folder Structure

-# Testing
-## Cypress

----
-# Precommit Hooks
-## Husky
-### Commitlint?
-I've opted out of using commitlint for the time being, but I may add it in the future.

----

-# Linting

-A combination of ESLint, Prettier, and Husky are used to lint the codebase.

-# Styling

-Tailwind for most styling, with custom CSS.